Calgary-Klein

 Calgary-Klein is a provincial electoral district in Calgary, Alberta, Canada.
 The district was created in the 2010 boundary redistribution and is mandated to return a single member to the Legislative Assembly of Alberta using the first past the post voting system.
 The riding is named after former premier Ralph Klein.

 History

 The electoral district was created in the 2010 Alberta boundary re-distribution.
 It was created mainly from Calgary-North Hill and a portion of Calgary-Nose Hill.

 Boundary history

 Electoral history

 Prior to the election of New Democrat candidate Craig Coolahan in 2015, the antecedent electoral districts that comprise Calgary-Klein elected Progressive Conservative candidates since the 1970s.
+The seat returned to the NDP in the 2023 Alberta general election.